Search by Keyword

 (John Lennon – Paul McCartney)

 Everyone who had been involved in the career of The Beatles, including their manager Brian Epstein, their producer, their record labels, their publishers and the group themselves, were interested in their continued success.
-According to established patterns in the record business, an artist needs to be kept in the public eye continually, exposure being a key element to longevity in show business.
-Therefore, when The Beatles released a single and it was successful, a follow-up single needed to be on the market before too long so that the usually fickle record buyers wouldn't be too distracted by another recording artist who gained their attention in the meantime.
+According to established rules of show business at that time, an artist needed to be in the public eye as much as possible, constant exposure being a key goal in achieving career longevity.
+Therefore, whenever The Beatles released a single and it was successful, a follow-up needed to be on the market before too long so that fickle record buyers wouldn't be too distracted by another recording artist who gained their attention in the meantime.

-This threat became of particular concern to manager Brian Epstein during the later months of 1966 and early months of 1967 as the group retired from touring and holed up in the recording studio to produce the extravegant masterpiece “Sgt.
+This threat became of particular concern to their manager Brian Epstein during the later months of 1966 and early months of 1967 as The Beatles retired from touring and holed up in the recording studio to produce their extravagant masterpiece “Sgt.
 Pepper's Lonely Hearts Club Band.”
-While they were out of the public eye, the American television group The Monkees gained a foothold in the US, having two #1 hit singles and spending a total of 31 weeks in the top spot on the Billboard album chart, a record that has yet to be broken.
+While they were out of the public eye during that time, the new American television group The Monkees gained a foothold in the US, achieving two #1 hit singles and spending a total of 31 weeks in the top spot on the Billboard album chart.
 “We need a single out, George, fast,” he told producer George Martin at that time.
 “What have you got?
 I want the best thing you've got.”
-The result was the amazing single “Penny Lane / Strawberry Fields Forever,” which showed American audiences, at least for the nine weeks that it was on the pop charts, that The Beatles were still a force to be reckoned with.
+What was offered up was the amazing single “Penny Lane / Strawberry Fields Forever,” which showed American audiences, at least for the nine weeks that it was on the pop charts, that The Beatles were still a force to be reckoned with.
 As it turned out, of course, the June 1967 release of “Sgt.
-Pepper” set the record straight of who should ultimately be in the hearts of American teens.
+Pepper” set the record straight as to who should ultimately be in the hearts of American teens.
 When The Monkees TV show went off the air by mid 1968, they had run their course and all eyes were once again on the Fab Four.

 But could something like this happen again?
 The Beatles thought not or, to be more accurate, they didn't really care.
-They wanted to do things their way and, if they weren't ready to release their next single, they wouldn't.
-“Hey Jude” was released on August 26th, 1968 and spent an astonishing nine weeks at #1 on the Billboard Hot 100 in the US.
-Had manager Brian Epstein had still been alive, he probably would have insisted that a new Beatles single be released for the Christmas season to capitalize on this success.
-After all, the “White Album” had been released in late November of that year and contained 30 new Beatles songs, many of which would work well as a follow up to “Hey Jude.”
+They wanted to do things their own way, and if their next single wasn't ready for release, they wouldn't release it.
+Their 1968 single “Hey Jude” came out on August 26th of that year and spent an astonishing nine weeks at #1 on the Billboard Hot 100 in the US.
+Had manager Brian Epstein had still been alive, he probably would have insisted that a new Beatles single be released for the 1968 Christmas season to capitalize on this success.
+After all, the “White Album” had been released in late November of that year and contained 30 new Beatles songs, many of which would work well as a follow-up to “Hey Jude.”

-However, Brian Epstein was no longer there to make that request, The Beatles themselves now calling the shots.
-“Ob-La-Di, Ob-La-Da” was released as a single from the “White Album” in certain countries but, since George Harrison in particular objected to this becoming an officially released single, it never came to be so in Britian or America.
-It wasn't until a full eight months and nine days later that The Beatles felt inclined to release another single, the longest period of time in between any single releases in their UK and US career.
-“Get Back,” with “Don't Let Me Down” as the b-side, was finally officially released on May 5th, 1969 (some sources saying it may have been released slightly earlier).
+However, Brian Epstein was no longer there to make that request, the group themselves now calling all of the shots.
+“Ob-La-Di, Ob-La-Da” was released as a single from the “White Album” in certain countries but, since George Harrison in particular objected to this becoming an officially released single, this never came to be so in Britian or America.
+It wasn't until a full eight months and nine days later that The Beatles felt so inclined to release another single, the longest period of time in-between any single releases in their UK and US career.
+“Get Back,” with “Don't Let Me Down” as the b-side, was eventually officially released on May 5th, 1969 (some sources saying it may have been released slightly earlier).

 Songwriting History

-This Paul McCartney quote from early 1969 explained how the song “Get Back” came to be, his statement being included in the official Apple press release to introduce the song as the a-side of their first single of that year.
-Under the headline “The Beatles as nature intended,” this press release was featured as a full page ad in the April 26th, 1969 issue of Billboard Magazine to introduce the single to American audiences, also describing “Get Back” as “a pure spring-time rock number.”
-Paul's quote may also have been the catalyst to John's lyric “He roller coaster...” as included in the group's third single of that year, “Come Together.”
+This Paul McCartney statement from the spring of 1969 explained how “Get Back” came to be, this quote appearing in Apple's official press release to introduce the song as the a-side of their first single of that year.
+Under the bold headline “The Beatles as nature intended,” the press release was featured as a full page ad in the April 26th, 1969 issue of Billboard Magazine to introduce the new single to American fans, the ad describing “Get Back” as also “a pure spring-time rock number.”
+This quote from Paul may have been the catalyst to Lennon's lyric “He roller coaster” as included in the group's third single of that year, “Come Together.”

-Although history shows that Paul's brief thumbnail sketch above about the formation of “Get Back” ended up being more involved than that, it is actually quite accurate.
-Not too many Beatles songs can be pointed to as a complete fabrication in the studio “out of thin air,” as McCartney described, and surely no #1 hit single by the group could be described with those words.
-The composer or composers of most Beatles songs would always bring in at least a half-finished idea that the others would form into a complete arrangement, producer George Martin also being instrumental in piecing things together.
-This was not the case with “Get Back.”
+Although history reveals that Paul's brief thumbnail sketch above about the creation of “Get Back” ended up being more involved than that, it is actually quite accurate.
+Not too many Beatles songs can be pointed to as a complete fabrication in the studio “out of thin air,” as McCartney described it, and surely no #1 hit single by The Beatles could be described using those words.
+The composer or composers of most of their songs would always bring in at least a half-finished idea that the others would form into a complete arrangement, George Martin also being instrumental in piecing their ideas together.
+This happened not to be the case with “Get Back.”

-The Beatles had begun a new album project on January 2nd, 1969, the intention being that they would have a new album, a film project and, most likely, a concert performance complete by the end of that month.
-They began filmed rehearsals for this project at Twickenham Film Studios in London on that day, all four Beatles bringing in new song ideas that they had been developing on their own for possible inclusion.
+The Beatles had just begun a new album project on January 2nd, 1969, the intention being that the band would have a new album, a film project and, most likely, a concert performance complete by the end of that month.
+They all began filmed rehearsals for this project at Twickenham Film Studios in London on that day, all four of them bringing in new song ideas that they had recently been developing on their own for possible inclusion.

-Paul's initial lyrical inspiration came from the George Harrison composition “Sour Milk Sea,” which had recently been recorded by Apple recording artist Jackie Lomax on June 24th, 1968.
-Paul was very familiar with the song due to his playing bass on the recording along with George, Ringo and Eric Clapton.
-A prominent lyric in the chorus of this song was “get back to where you should be,” this popping into Paul's mind on January 7th, 1969 when he was first developing “Get Back” at Twickenham Studios.
-Paul acknowledged this inspiration on that day by shouting “C'mon Jackie!” during one of the renditions he was hashing out with George and Ringo, even trying his hand at a Jackie Lomax impersonation.
+Paul's initial lyrical inspiration came from the George Harrison song “Sour Milk Sea” that had recently been recorded by Apple recording artist Jackie Lomax on June 24th, 1968.
+Paul was quite familiar with this song because of his playing bass on the recording along with George, Ringo and Eric Clapton.
+A prominent lyric in the song's chorus is “get back to where you should be,” this line popping into Paul's mind on January 7th, 1969 while first developing “Get Back” at Twickenham Studios.
+Paul acknowledged this inspiration on that day by blurting out “C'mon Jackie!” during one of the renditions he was hashing out with George and Ringo, even trying his hand at a Jackie Lomax impersonation.

-Paul and John did interject other lyrics as the song was developing that stem from other sources.
+Paul and John did interject other lyrics as the song was developing that stem from various sources.
 As they were both prone to do, news items read in the newspaper at the time began appearing in the lyrics.
-Author Barry Miles, as quoted in Paul's book “Many Years From Now,” states that this inspiration concerned “the plight of Kenyan Asians who were rushing to get to Britain before the passage of the Commonwealth Immigration Bill, which would have denied them entry.
-Intended as a parody on racist attitudes, the (proposed lyric) 'Don't dig no Pakistani taking all the people's jobs!' was dropped early on as being too easily misconstrued.
+Author Barry Miles, as quoted in the book “Many Years From Now,” stated that lyrical inspiration for this song included “the plight of Kenyan Asians who were rushing to get into Britain before passage of the Commonwealth Immigration Bill, which would've denied them entry.
+Intended as a parody on racist attitudes, Paul's (proposed lyric) 'Don't dig no Pakistani taking all the people's jobs!' was dropped early on as being too easily misconstrued.
 The rest of the third verse went through various changes, ending up...'Meanwhile back at home too many Pakistanis / living in a council flat / Candidate MacMillan, tell me what your plan is / Won't you tell me where it's at.'”
 This proposed third verse was officially dropped by Paul for this “protest song,” as he referred to it, on January 23rd, 1969, the two-verse, three-solo structure being decided upon on that day.
 Paul wanted to retain this verse because he liked the scanning of the word “Pakistani,” but relented so as not to upset any listeners.

-Barry Miles explains: “Meanwhile the fascist National Front was beating up Pakistanis on the streets and the right-wing politician Enoch Powell was predicting race war and 'rivers of blood' so, to avoid any possibility of inflaming the situation, the entire verse was ultimately dropped.”
-Although this subject matter was thought by Paul and John to fit the premise of the original ad lib lyric “get back to where you once belonged,” they wisely decided to drop this on January 9th, 1969, in favor of verse lyrics that included fictional characters such as JoJo Lemmon (or Clark or Jackson) and Loretta Marsh, this eventually being changed to "Sweet Loretta Martin."
-These lyrical developments, as well as Ringo's "blast from the past" suggestion as a rhyme for "knew he couldn't last," can also be witnessed in the Peter Jackson "Get Back" series.
+Barry Miles explains: “Meanwhile the fascist National Front was beating up Pakistanis on the streets and the right-wing politician Enoch Powell predicted race war and 'rivers of blood' so, to avoid any possibility of inflaming the situation, the entire verse was ultimately dropped.”
+Although this subject matter was thought by Paul and John to fit the premise of the original ad lib lyric “get back to where you once belonged,” the wise choice was made on January 9th, 1969 to replace this with lyrics that introduced fictional characters such as JoJo Lemmon (or Clark or Jackson) and Loretta Marsh, this eventually being replaced with "Sweet Loretta Martin."
+These newer lyrical developments, as well as Ringo's "blast from the past" suggestion as a rhyme for "knew he couldn't last," can also be witnessed by viewing Peter Jackson's 2021 "Get Back" documentary.

-Paul takes a retrospective view of the song in his 2021 book "The Lyrics."
-"The thing about The Beatles was, we were a damn good little band.
-The four of us just knew how to fall in with each other and play, and that was our real strength.
-That made it all the more sorrowful to think that our breaking up was almost inevitable.
-So there's a wistful aspect to 'Get Back.'
-The idea that you should get back to your roots, that The Beatles should get back to how we were in Liverpool.
+Paul takes a retrospective view of this song in his 2021 book "The Lyrics," explaining: "The thing about The Beatles was, we were a damn good little band.
+The four of us just knew how to fall in with each other and play.
+That was our real strength.
+So that made it all the more sorrowful to think that our breaking up was almost inevitable.
+So there is a wistful aspect to the song 'Get Back.'
+There is the idea that you should get back to your roots, that The Beatles should get back to how we were in Liverpool.
 And the roots are embodied in the style of the song, which is straight-up rock and roll.
 Because that was definitely what I thought we should do when we broke up - that we should 'get back to where we once belonged' and become a little band again.
 We should just play and do the occasional little gig."

-John downplayed his involvement with contributing anything to the writing of “Get Back” during his 1980 interview with Playboy Magazine, also adding some interesting observations.
-After claiming the song was written entirely by Paul, he states: “That's a better version of 'Lady Madonna.'
+John downplayed his involvement with contributing anything to the composing of “Get Back” during his 1980 interview with Playboy Magazine, also adding some interesting observations.
+After he claimed that it was written entirely by Paul, he remarked: “That's a better version of 'Lady Madonna.'
 It's a potboiler record.
-I think there's some underlying thing about Yoko in there.
-Every time Paul sang the line 'Get back to where you once belonged,' he'd look at Yoko.
+I think there is some underlying thing about Yoko in there.
+Every time Paul would sing the line 'Get back to where you once belonged,' he'd look at Yoko.
 Maybe he'll say I'm paranoid.
 You know, he can say, 'I'm a normal family man, these two are freaks.'
 That'll leave him a chance to say that one.”

 Recording History